-For portable screen tents, being lightweight and being compact are two essential characteristics.
-As mentioned earlier, some screen tents can be packed down to the size of a large duffel bag—a real benefit for car camping and other scenarios with limited space.
+For portable screen tents, being lightweight and being compact are important characteristics.
+Some screen tents can be packed down to the size of a large duffel bag—a real benefit for car camping and other scenarios with limited space.

 As far as weight, look for a screen tent that weighs enough to remain safely grounded in a breeze but not so heavy that one person can’t carry it.
 The sweet spot might be around 40 to 50 pounds.
 Lightweight models are great for transport; just be sure to invest in spikes if they aren’t included with the tent.